Grants for conference travel and lab visits

 - Hand in original invoices/receipts/tickets.
-Trains: You should not travel on a mobile phone or tablet e-ticket.
-Please print out your train e-ticket and have it stamped by the train personnel.
-Reimbursements can only take place against original travel documents/receipts.
-With electronic tickets we will either need a stamp on the ticket or (with airborne travel) boarding passes.
+Trains: Should you travel on an electronic ticket, please print out your e-ticket and confirm your having travelled in writing, dated and signed.
+Reimbursements usually can only take place against original travel documents/receipts.
+With electronic flight tickets we will need your boarding passes.

 - Additionally, we expect (i) a min.
 500-word report, or (ii) a print-out of your poster, or (iii) a print-out of your power point presentation to be able to authorize reimbursement.